MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Wait Until You Can Get a Good Yield (like now!)

-In most circumstances, I would say that it would not be worth it to buy into a MLP with a 5% yield or less since there are hundreds of corporations and funds that have similar yield, without the extra paperwork.
-The point of MLPs is cash flow, so wait until the prices are attractive enough to yield plenty of it (like now in 2020).
+In most circumstances, I would say generally that it would not be worth it to buy into a MLP with a 5% yield or less since there are hundreds of corporations and funds that have similar yield, without the extra paperwork.
+The point of MLPs is cash flow, so wait until the prices are attractive enough to yield plenty of it (like in 2020-2021).

 MLPs Require Commitment